qBraid/qBraid/UPDATE_LAB_ENV.md

 There are a few important things to note when carrying out the step above:

 1. The copy script requires that the target directory already exists.
-So, shown above, you must create the new empty slug directory *first*, before executing the copy script.
+So, as shown above, you must create the new empty slug directory *first*, before executing the copy script.

 2. The script will fail if either of the source or target directory end with a forward-slash.
 In other words, each directory location should end with `qbraid_sdk_9j9sjy`, not `qbraid_sdk_9j9sjy/`.